nils-mathieu/piscine-rust/module-00.md

 10
 ```

-Once again, you are allowed to add `main` functions to prove that your functions are correct.
+Once again, you must add `main` functions to prove that your functions are correct.
-You'll have to demonstrate the functions to your evaluator during defense.

 ## Exercise 03: FizzBuzz